 Here is a cute idea by Jordan at Little Vintage Sparrow on Instagram where they simply place a teacup and saucer on a lace and table cloth to give that cozy charming feeling.
 I love her site!
 It is so relaxing and pleasant.

-Another fun way to incorporate vintage china is to arrangement plates on the wall.
+Another fun way to incorporate vintage china is to arrange plates on the wall.

 Look at how adorable this kitchen turned out by Carol at carol_at_rose_field-cottage!
 The arrangement of delicate floral plates on the wall has cottagecore written all over them.

 Botanical art fits in perfectly.
-In fact any botanical motifs are the perfect choices.
+In fact, any botanical motifs are a perfect choice.

 You can use old vintage pieces or new ones that look old.
 We have loads of botanicals in our Etsy shop from butterflies to greenery.